apache/usergrid/sdks/nodejs/readme.md

 With this setting enabled, no authentication will be provided to the database.
 You will likely only use this setting if you are testing with the Sandbox app.

-To recap, once a user has been logged in, and an OAuth token has been aquired, use one of the two methods to make calls to the API: 1.) use the same client object and change auth types before each call, or, 2.) make a new client object for user calls.
+To recap, once a user has been logged in, and an OAuth token has been acquired, use one of the two methods to make calls to the API: 1.) use the same client object and change auth types before each call, or, 2.) make a new client object for user calls.
 Either method will work.

 ###To log a user out